VisiCalc: Killer app

+Apple's rival Tandy Corporation used VisiCalc on Apple IIs at their headquarters.
 At VisiCalc's release, Personal Software promised to port the program to other computers, starting with those with the MOS Technology 6502 microprocessor, and versions appeared for Atari 8-bit computers and Commodore PET.
 Both of those were easy, because those computers have the same CPU as Apple II, and large portions of code were reused.
 The PET version, which contains two separate executables for 40 and 80-column models, was widely criticized for having a very small amount of worksheet space due to the developers' inclusion of their own custom DOS, which uses a large amount of memory.
 The PET only has 32k versus Apple II's available 48k.

 Other ports followed for Apple III, the Zilog Z80-based Tandy TRS-80 Model I, Model II, Model III, Model 4, and Sony SMC-70.
 The TRS-80 Model I and Sony SMC-70 ports are the only versions of VisiCalc without copy protection.
 The HP 125 and Sony SMC-70 ports are the only CP/M version.
 Most versions are disk-based, but the PET VisiCalc came with a ROM chip that the user must install in one of the motherboard's expansion ROM sockets.
 The most important port is for the IBM PC, and VisiCalc became one of the first commercial packages available when the IBM PC shipped in 1981.
 It quickly became a best-seller on this platform, though severely limited to be compatible with the versions for the 8-bit platforms.
 It is estimated that 300,000 copies were sold on the PC, bringing total sales to about 1 million copies.